 - Fresh dill for garnish optional

 - Once the time is up, allow the pressure to release naturally for 5 minutes, and then carefully turn the valve to venting.
 Once the pin drops, carefully open the lid.
-(Alternatively, you can hard-boil the eggs on stove-top.
-Here’s how to cook hard-boiled eggs on stove-top.)
+(Alternatively, you can steam hard-boil eggs on stovetop.)

-- To peel the eggs, once cooled, gently tap and roll each egg on a counter to crack the shell all over and peel.
+- Once the eggs are cooled, gently tap the egg on a counter to crack the shell all over and gently peel.

 - Cut the peeled eggs in half and separate the yolks.

-- To make the filling, place the yolks in a medium bowl and mash them well with a fork.
+- Place the yolks in a medium bowl and mash them well with a fork.